kgashok/filesOCR/preUnit.md

 7. When the compile program (hand.exe) is executed as `hand.exe` it
     - A. Reads the file `hand.txt` and prints the count
-    - B. Complains if the `hand.txt` file does not exists
+    - B. Prints an error message if the `hand.txt` file does not exists
     - C. Both of the above